 Our ark needed a door for all the animals to get in, so I cut a fold-down flap on the back, attached a slightly longer piece of scrap cardboard to make a ramp, and added a shoelace threaded through the ramp to tie it in place.

-Miss K enjoyed helping me load the animals on the the ark.
+Miss K enjoyed loading the animals onto the ark.

 As simple as that you have your very own pretend play “Noah’s Ark”, or cardboard box sailboat, or whatever you want it to be.